-The Company generated approximately \$17.4 million in cash from financing activities during the year ended June 30, 2000 compared to \$1.4 million during the year ended June 30, 1999.
-During the year ended June 30, 2000 the Company's financing activities consisted primarily of \$14.5 million in proceeds received upon the issuance of two 7.30% senior secured financing notes.
+The Company generated approximately \$3.1 million in cash from financing activities during the year ended June 30, 2001 compared to \$17.4 million during the year ended June 30, 2000.
+During the year ended June 30, 2001, the Company's financing activities consisted primarily of \$4.3 million in cash generated from the employee stock purchase plan and the exercise of stock options.
+These cash inflows were partially offset by the payment of debt and capital lease obligations amounting to approximately \$1.2 million.
+During the year ended June 30, 2000 the Company's financing activities consisted primarily of \$14.5 million in proceeds received upon the issuance of two 7.3% senior secured financing notes.
 These notes are due November 2014.
 In addition, \$3.7 million in cash was generated from the employee stock purchase plan and the exercise of stock options.
-These cash inflows were partially offset by the payment of debt and capital lease obligations amounting to approximately \$228,000.
-During the year ended June 30, 1999, \$1.7 million in cash was generated from the employee stock purchase plan and the exercise of stock options and \$303,000 was used for the payment of capital lease obligations.
+These cash inflows were partially offset by the payment of debt and capital lease obligations amounting to approximately \$828,000.

-Management believes that the Company's available cash, marketable securities, cash generated from operations, and from the arrangement related to the sale of the SSBU, will be sufficient to provide for the Company's working capital and capital expenditure requirements for at lease the next twenty four months.
+Management believes that the Company's available cash, marketable securities, and cash generated from operations, will be sufficient to provide for the Company's working capital and capital expenditure requirements for at least the next twenty-four months.
 If the Company acquires one or more businesses or products, the Company's capital requirements could increase substantially.
 In the event of such an acquisition or in the event that unanticipated circumstances arise which significantly increase the Company's capital requirements, there can be no assurance that necessary additional capital will be available on terms acceptable to the Company, if at all.